(This post may contain affiliate links. Please read our disclosure policy for more information.)

 40. Adventure in Whitewater Rapids

-One of the top things to do in Colorado is whitewater rafting, which makes sense because the state has some of the top whitewater rivers in the country.
+Whitewater rafting is one of the most popular things to do in Colorado, which makes sense because the state has some of the top whitewater rivers in the country.
 More than 15 rivers across the state have prime spots for this river adventure, either guided or unguided.
 River Runners offers options in the Royal Gorge, close to the Front Range.

 44641 US Hwy 50, Cañon City